Catalonia prepares for rule by Skype

 Puigdemont and four other separatist politicians fled to the Belgian and EU capital last year after Spanish prosecutors called for him to face a 20-year jail sentence for his role in the independence referendum, which was deemed illegal by the Spanish constitutional court.

-The pro-independence side won by a whopping 92 percent, but the low turnout (43%) added questions on the vote's legitimacy.
+The pro-independence side won by a whopping 92 percent, but the low turnout (43%) added to questions on the vote's legitimacy.

 The events have seen Ciudadanos, a liberal Spanish party which originated in Catalonia and which opposes independence, climb in support.